HPCBio/Data-Management/lessons/01-data-organization.md

 ---

-2. View the last n lines of your history (where n = approximately the last few lines you think relevant - for our example we will use the last 7:
+B. View the last n lines of your history (where n = approximately the last few lines you think relevant - for our example we will use the last 7:

 ```bash
 $ history | tail -n7